 Try this internal Tesco email, detailing methods for buyers to meet financial targets: ‘Not paying back money owed.’ [*6]

 “Poor choices”, and “wrong metric”.
 Calling a can of beans a banana doesn’t make it one.
-The choices were immoral, dishonest and, if not illegal, certainly contrary to the “code of practice” the corporation had signed up to.
+The choices were immoral, dishonest and, if not illegal, certainly contrary to the “code of practice” the corporation claimed it had signed up to.
 Not “poor”.
 At least Lewis has inadvertently, presumably, admitted that these were choices and his staff could have chosen to do something different, but didn’t.

 Note, in a separate development,